20 of the Most Common Bug, Insect, and Pest Phobias

 how to get rid of spiders

-Of all the phobias out there, this is perhaps the best known.
-Most people associate arachnophobia with spiders, but it can also apply to other arachnids, such as scorpions and spider mites.
+Of all the bug phobias out there, this is perhaps the best known.
+Most people associate arachnophobia with the fear of spiders.
+However, it can also apply to other arachnids, such as scorpions and spider mites.

 There’s also a lot of variation in what causes the phobia to trigger.
 Some react to tiny spiders, some to large spiders such as tarantulas and wolf spiders.
 It may be related to a fear of being bitten or of the speedy movements of jumping spiders and similarly quick movers.
 Or it may even just have to do with their many legs.